Additive functionals of Harmonic samples: the conditioned Dickman regime: Abstract

 \section{Abstract}

 We study the distributional behavior of additive arithmetic functions evaluated at integers drawn from the harmonic distribution.
-Our main result shows that a broad family of such functions converges in law to conditioned Dickman-type limits.
-This contrasts with the Gaussian limits of the classical Erd\"os-Kac theorem for uniform samples.
-Our perspective combines the probabilistic representation of harmonic samples via independent geometric variables with analytic inputs such as Mertens' approximation, together with a Poissonization procedure\\
+Our main result shows that, for a broad family of completely additive functions, their evaluations at harmonic samples, suitably normalized, converge in law to conditioned Dickman-type Poisson integrals.
+This behavior contrasts with the Gaussian limits arising in the classical Erd\"os-Kac theorem under uniform sampling.
+Our approach combines the probabilistic representation of harmonic samples via independent geometric variables, analytic inputs such as Mertens' approximation, and a Poissonization procedure.\\

-\textsc{Keywords:} Probabilistic number theory, Dickman distribution, Additive functions.
+\textsc{Keywords:} Probabilistic number theory, Dickman distribution, additive functions.